mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For standard library packages, the import path is a simple name such as `"strings"` or `"math/rand"`.
-For community packages, the import path is the package URL without the scheme portion.
+For community packages, the import path is the package URL without the scheme portion and the double-slashes that follow it.
 For example, to import the package at
 <https://github.com/julienschmidt/httprouter>
 use `import "github.com/julienschmidt/httprouter"`.